lingtalfi/Light_Kit/doc/api/Ling/Light_Kit/PageConfigurationTransformer/LazyReferenceResolver/MethodCallResolver/resolve.md

-Interprets the given $expr and return the result.
+Interprets the given $expr and returns the result.

 The given $expr should have one of the following format: